From purpose-driven marketing to new-age digital campaigns, the field of marketing is in for a major overhaul in the near future.

 Purpose Driven Marketing

-In the wake of the COVID-19 pandemic, marketing is going to be increasingly driven by purpose based campaigns.
-In a bid to appear woke and proactive, brands will design & launch campaigns that tackle social injustices while bringing attention towards urgent matters.
+In the wake of the COVID-19 pandemic, marketing is going to be increasingly driven by purpose-based campaigns.
+In a bid to appear woke and proactive, brands will design & launch campaigns that tackle social injustices while bringing attention to urgent matters.
 Marketing campaigns in association with charitable organisations will be more common than before so as to form deeper connections with the consumers.
-These purpose driven campaigns will be consistent in its messages while trying to appear to drive social change.
+These purpose-driven campaigns will be consistent in their messages while trying to appear to drive social change.

-One example of purpose driven marketing is Pepsi’s Save Our Restaurants campaign in partnership with Swiggy & National Restaurant Association of India.
-Through this campaign, Pepsi aimed at providing 2.5 million units of meal to restaurant workers dealing with tough times.
+One example of purpose-driven marketing is Pepsi’s Save Our Restaurants campaign in partnership with Swiggy & National Restaurant Association of India.
+Through this campaign, Pepsi aimed at providing 2.5 million units of meals to restaurant workers dealing with tough times.

-Nestlé, on the other hand, using its chocolate bar brand Munch, partnered with Star India to launch #CrunchKaAttitude campaign to create a film celebrating young India’s struggles with lock down.
+Nestlé, on the other hand, using its chocolate bar brand Munch, partnered with Star India to launch #CrunchKaAttitude campaign to create a film celebrating young India’s struggles with the lockdown.

 Sensitization of Campaigns & Empathetic Marketing

 Given the dire circumstances we’re under, brands will become conscious of the impact of their online campaigns.
 In the future, self-serving, agenda-driven campaigns that don’t discuss larger good or coming together of society will generate low buzz.
-With rapid transformation in consumer behaviour, communication strategies will also evolve.
+With the rapid transformation in consumer behaviour, communication strategies will also evolve.
 Mindful marketing that helps in engaging the consumer will rise.
-Brands will aim to appear more authentic and genuine than ever before by positioning itself as irreplace in its consumers’ life.
+Brands will aim to appear more authentic and genuine than ever before by positioning themselves as irreplaceable in their consumers’ life.
 Brands successful in doing so will undoubtedly thrive.

-For example, during the pandemic, companies manufacturing sanitisers, disinfectants and other necessary items ran cleanliness awareness campaigns while promoting products.
+For example, during the pandemic, companies manufacturing sanitizers, disinfectants, and other necessary items ran cleanliness awareness campaigns while promoting products.
 Reckitt Benckiser, maker of Dettol, for instance, launched its Fight For Access Fund campaign aimed at providing free bars of Dettol soap to the poorest & most vulnerable.

-Similarly, streaming sites, like Netflix & Disney+ Hotstar, and online shopping giants, like Amazon & Flipkart, positioned their marketing strategies around the consumers’ unique isolation experience while running campaigns that highlight their contribution in India’s fight against COVID-19.
-While Netflix used memes, wordplays and isolation struggles in its marketing, Amazon announced spending $4 billion in India on COVID-19 response.
+Similarly, streaming sites, like Netflix & Disney+, Hotstar, and online shopping giants, like Amazon & Flipkart, positioned their marketing strategies around the consumers’ unique isolation experience while running campaigns that highlight their contribution to India’s fight against COVID-19.
+While Netflix used memes, wordplays, and isolation struggles in its marketing, Amazon announced spending $4 billion in India on COVID-19 response.
 Whereas Flipkart, partnering with Aegon, launched an insurance cover against COVID-19.